MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

     ![Expire consents settings to set start date, frequency, and duration](./media/lp4-mod1-new-terms-of-use-create.png)

-14. Use the **Expire starting on** and **Frequency** settings to specify the schedule for terms of use expirations.
+14. Use the **Expire starting on** (set to 1 week from now) and **Frequency** (set to 90 days) settings to specify the schedule for terms of use expirations.
 The following table shows the result for a couple of example settings:

     | Expire starting on | Frequency | Result |
     |---|---|---|